Big year for Panthers LB Shaq Thompson? How, and why, he’s speaking it into existence

 Now, we’re not talking potential as it relates to football, even if that’s all any NFL fan or reporter has done with Thompson this offseason.

-They’ve all touted the 24-year-old Carolina Panthers linebacker, entering his fifth NFL season, as this team’s breakout star, a temporary fill-in for and heir apparent to Thomas Davis.
+They’ve all touted the 24-year-old Carolina Panthers linebacker, entering his fourth NFL season, as this team’s breakout star, a temporary fill-in for and heir apparent to Thomas Davis.

 Shaq’s gonna break out.